SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 ## Code snapshots an organic way to capture code as it is changed

-As you can see Torvalds is actually right, it is quite an easy to understand content tracking system if you know how the Merkle Tree is structured.
+As you can see Torvalds is actually right, it is quite an easy to understand content tracking system if you know how the Merkle tree is structured.

 Git tracks code up and down the Merkle tree by capturing snapshots of the code as it is changed.